-Crews moved Twin Lakes from her off-season mooring in the north harbor to the entrance channel on Monday, November 5, 2018, in conjunction with the low tide.
-On Monday, November 19, 2018, entrance channel dredging commenced.
+Crews anticipate moving Twin Lakes from her off-season mooring in the north harbor to the entrance channel in early November.
 The typical dredge schedule is Monday – Thursday, with maintenance performed on Fridays.

 During dredging operations, pass Twin Lakes on the east side (Crow’s Nest side) of the channel unless otherwise marked.
 Stay at least 50′ from the dredge.
 Contact the crew for passing instructions on VHF channel 8.